crim-ca/weaver/docs/source/configuration.rst

   | It can either be the explicit *full URL* to use or the *path* relative to ``weaver.url``.
   | Setting ``weaver.wps_restapi_path`` is ignored if its URL equivalent is defined.
   | The *path* variant **SHOULD** start with ``/`` for appropriate concatenation with ``weaver.url``, although this is
-  | not strictly enforced.
+    not strictly enforced.

 - | ``weaver.wps_metadata_[...]`` settings group
   |
-  | Metadata fields that will be rendered by either or both the WPS-1/2 and WPS-REST endpoints (`GetCapabilities`_).
+  | Metadata fields that will be rendered by either or both the WPS-1/2 and WPS-REST endpoints (:ref:`GetCapabilities`).

 - | ``weaver.wps_email_[...]`` settings group
   |
   | Defines configuration email notification functionality on job completion.
   |
   | Encryption settings as well as custom email templates are available.
 Email notifications are sent only on job
-  | completion if an email was provided in the `Execute`_ request body.
+    completion if an email was provided in the :ref:`Execute` request body.

 .. seealso::
     - `Execute`_ request details.